Niko78/testssl.sh/etc/README.md

   certmgr.msc and is an export of "Trusted Root Certification Authorities"
   --> "Certificates".
 Third Party Root Certificates were for now deliberately omitted.
 Feedback is welcome, see #317.
+* Apple: list comes from Mac OS "keychain access".
+  In the Finder window, under Favorites, click Applications, click Utilities and then double-click Keychain Access.
+  In the Keychain Access window, under Keychains, click All Items.
+  Select now all CA certificates.
+  Then File, Export Items.

 In this directory you can also save e.g. your company Root CA(s) in PEM format, extension ``pem``.
 This has two catches momentarily: You will still